open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/agent/api.md

 ---
-title: Extending with custom manual instrumentation
+title: Extending with custom manual instrumentation using the OpenTelemetry API
 linkTitle: Extending instrumentation
 description: Extending a Java agent with custom manual instrumentation.
 weight: 21